Cameron County, TX, deploys Meraki access points and security cameras

 Wireless throughout county buildings, enabling public and staff connectivity

 Meraki dashboard provides simple troubleshooting capabilities for the IT team

-Currently, Meraki MR Access Points are deployed in the County Jail and the Commissioner’s Court, supporting mainly iPhone and Android devices.
+Currently, Meraki MR access points are deployed in the county jail and the Commissioner’s Court, supporting mainly iPhone and Android devices.
 Saldana and his team are moving into a new six-floor building, which will soon be installing Meraki APs to support around 400 people.
 Attorneys and people in court can join an open, public network by clicking through a splash page to log in.
-The IT team has set up traffic shaping rules to ensure bandwidth equitability, scheduling rule sets allow access to the public SSID in the courthouse from 8 am to 5 pm, and firewall rules ensure people can access email and the Internet.
-An internal, private network is configured to allow staff access to county resources with the use of a pre-shared key.
+The IT team has set up traffic-shaping rules to ensure bandwidth equitability, scheduling rule sets to allow access to the public SSID in the courthouse from 8:00 am to 5:00 pm, and firewall rules ensure people can access email and the internet.
+An internal, private network is configured to allow staff access to county resources with the use of a preshared key.
 In the future, Saldana will be upgrading to 802.1X Active Directory authentication.

 With the Meraki interface, it’s a couple of clicks and you’re done.

 Chief Technology Officer